sajoku/sajoku.github.io/_posts/2015-07-18-list-of-teaching-tips.md

 4. _Do not make the student feel dumb!_

-    Granted this is an open door.
+    Granted this is stating the obvious.
 But easier said than done!
 Answering the question _"What is a html tag?"_ with _"You don't know what a tag is?"_ isn't really helping anyone.
 Be thankful that someone is devoting substantial time to learn something new.
 Approach these questions with a positive answer. _"Ah that's a good question.
 Let's look this up together."_

 5. _Do not assume the student has knowledge on any subject (or should have for that matter)._